sarthak-rawal/sarthak-rawal/README.md

 - 👋 Hi, I’m @sarthak-rawal.
 - 👀 I’m interested in coding and web designing.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning MERN Stack.
 - 📫 How to reach me sarthakrawal6626@gmail.com .
 - 📂 Working in a project.
 - ⚽ Liverpool FC (YNWA)